clhenrick/color-legend-element/docs-src/index.md

 ## <a class="anchor" id="usage" href="#usage" aria-hidden>#</a> Usage

-Examples showing how to configure the `<color-legend>` for various data visualization use cases.
+The following examples demonstrate how to configure the `<color-legend>` for various types of data such as continuous, categorical, or discrete.

+**Note:** most `<color-legend>` configuration options may be set as either HTML attributes or properties via JavaScript.
+Unless otherwise noted this is the case, and the word "property" is used interchangeably with "attribute" for brevity.

 ### <a class="anchor" id="continuous" href="#continuous" aria-hidden>#</a> Continuous

 With no additional configuration, the `<color-legend>` will render a continuous legend using the default values for the `scaleType`, `domain`, and `range` properties.
-The color gradient is created using the [`d3.interpolateHcl`](#) color interpolator and color values from the `range` property.
+The color gradient is created using the [`d3.interpolateHcl`](https://github.com/d3/d3-interpolate#interpolateHcl) color interpolator and color values from the `range` property.

 <div class="example">
   <color-legend></color-legend>